no-banana/PyRBP/docs/source/RNA_features.rst

                         Used to determine the number of bases for the second tuple in `PGKM`, the value is limited to ``[1, 2]``.

-                .. class:: NPCP:bool, default=False
+                .. class:: DPCP:bool, default=False

-                        Whether to use NPCP algorithm to generate features.
+                        Whether to use DPCP algorithm to generate features.
     :Attributes:
                 .. class:: features:list of feature according to each sequence